Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 # Consultancies

+- Thor Magnusson was part of the planning committee for the SHIFT festival at the Royal Ballet and Opera in London. [info](https://www.rbo.org.uk/tickets-and-events/festival/rboshift-2026-details).
+June, 2026.
 - Thor Magnusson was a consultant for a Curriculum review Hochschule der Künste Bern. [info](https://www.hkb.bfh.ch/de/studium/?).
 December, 2023.
 - Thor Magnusson was a consultant on the [Turn it Up](https://www.sciencemuseum.org.uk/see-and-do/turn-it-up) exhibition at the Science Museum in London.
 2023.
 - Jack Armitage was a technical consultant on the soundtrack for [Apple TV+ sci-fi series Silo](https://en.wikipedia.org/wiki/Silo_(TV_series)), working with [INNI Music](https://www.innimusic.com/) founder and composer [Atli Örvarsson](https://en.wikipedia.org/wiki/Atli_%C3%96rvarsson).
 2023.